ISCHEMIC STROKE / COMPLICATIONS

 - sepsis

-- arrhythmias (dysrhythmias) are irregularities in the heartbeat and are a common complication of acute stroke
+- arrhythmias (dysrhythmias) are irregularities in heart rhythm and are a common complication of acute stroke

 - the most common are supraventricular arrhythmias